 2. State the Goals at the Beginning of Each Meeting

 When it’s time to review your designs, re-state the business goals at the start of the meeting.
 This is your anchor.
-You can say, “Just as a reminder, the goal of the pages we’re reviewing today are [insert project goals here]”.
+You can say, “Just as a reminder, the goal of the pages we’re reviewing today is [insert project goals here]”.

 Then, present your work and your decisions in the most objective way possible.